 Why "Letting Them Use AI" Doesn't Build Independent Learners

-Classroom example: Year 10 pupil Hassan has a history essay on the causes of the First World War.
-Without AI, he reads three sources, struggles to integrate them, and writes a flawed but recognisably-his-own argument.
+Classroom example: Year 10 learner Hassan has a history essay on the causes of the First World War.
+Without AI, he reads three sources, struggles to connect them, and writes a flawed but recognisably his own argument.
 With unrestricted ChatGPT access, he produces a polished 800-word essay in twelve minutes.
-The mark is higher.
-The cognitive practice of building an argument from sources, the actual skill the essay was meant to develop, did not happen.
+The mark is higher, but the cognitive practice of building an argument from sources, the skill the essay was meant to develop, has not happened.

 The Research on Cognitive Offloading

 Cognitive offloading is the use of external aids (calendars, search engines, AI) to reduce the cognitive demand on working memory.
-Risko and Gilbert (2016) reviewed 40 studies on the topic and found a consistent pattern: when the cost of offloading is low and the cost of in-head processing is high, people offload.
+Risko and Gilbert (2016) reviewed 40 studies on the topic and found a consistent pattern.
+When the cost of offloading is low and the cost of thinking in your head is high, people offload.
 They also found that offloaded knowledge is recalled less reliably than knowledge processed internally.

-Storm and Stone (2014) showed that the offloading effect is not limited to memory: students who used external aids to solve problems were less able to solve similar problems unaided afterwards.
-The cognitive structures that would have formed during effortful problem-solving never form.
+Storm and Stone (2014) showed that the offloading effect is not limited to memory.
+Learners who used external aids to solve problems were less able to solve similar problems without help afterwards.
+Generative AI adds a further complication: the aid is dialogic, so it can question, praise and steer the learner as well as store information.
+That makes teacher design more important, not less (Yan et al., 2024).

 There is a counter-argument from the "extended mind" literature (Clark and Chalmers, 1998) that external cognitive aids are a legitimate part of thinking, not a corruption of it.
 The counter-argument has merit when the goal is task completion.
 It has limits when the goal is the development of the thinking apparatus itself, which is the goal of education.

-Direct answer extraction: "What is the answer to question 3?"
-The student copies the answer and moves on.
+1. Direct answer extraction: "What is the answer to question 3?"
+The learner copies the answer and moves on.

-Polish and submit: The student writes a rough draft, asks the AI to "make this better," and submits the AI's version with light edits.
+2. Polish and submit: The learner writes a rough draft, asks the AI to "make this better," and submits the AI's version with light edits.

-Outline-and-fill: The student asks the AI for an outline, then fills in the sections, often using the AI for individual paragraphs.
+3. Outline-and-fill: The learner asks the AI for an outline, then fills in the sections, often using the AI for individual paragraphs.

-Confirmation-seeking: The student writes their answer, then asks the AI "is this right?" and accepts the AI's verdict without scrutiny.
+4. Confirmation-seeking: The learner writes an answer, then asks the AI "is this right?" and accepts the AI's verdict without scrutiny.

 How to Redesign Tasks So AI Builds Rather Than Bypasses SRL

-The fix is not to ban AI.
-The fix is to design tasks where AI is structurally positioned as a feedback partner rather than a content generator.
-Three concrete redesigns:
+The answer is not a blanket ban.
+The safer route is to design tasks where AI is positioned as a feedback partner rather than a content generator.
+Three concrete redesigns are useful:

 1. The Draft-Then-Challenge Pattern

-Students must produce a hand-written or hand-typed first draft before any AI use is permitted.
+Learners must produce a hand-written or hand-typed first draft before any AI use is permitted.
 They then submit the draft to the AI with the prompt: "Find three weaknesses in this argument and suggest counter-evidence."
-The student responds to the AI's challenges in a second draft.
-The AI never writes content; it only challenges content.
+The learner responds to the AI's challenges in a second draft.
+The AI does not write the content; it challenges the content.

-This preserves the planning, performance, and reflection phases of SRL because the student's own thinking generates the input that the AI then critiques.
+This preserves the planning, performance and reflection phases of SRL because the learner's own thinking generates the input that the AI then critiques.

 2. The Source Verification Task